The Kinetic Hourglass Data Structure for Computing the Bottleneck Distance of Dynamic Data: Introduction

 \textbf{Our contribution}: We construct a new kinetic data structure that maintains a min-cost matching and the bottleneck distance of a weighted bipartite graph with continuously changing weight functions.
 We evaluate the data structure based on the four standard metrics in the KDS framework.
 We provide a specific case study where the weighted graph is computed from two persistent homology transforms, resulting in the first exact distance computation between two PHTs.

 The paper is organized as follows: we cover the bottleneck matching problem's background and the kinetic data structures' preliminaries in Section \ref{Sec:Background}.
 In Section \ref{Sec:KDS}, we iterate the events and updates necessary to maintain the KDS and the overall complexity analysis.
-Finally, we focus in Section \ref{Sec:PHT} on our case study of the persistent homology transform for a special case of objects, called star-shaped objects, as defined in \cite{Arya2024}.
+Finally, we focus in Section \ref{Sec:PHT} on our case study of the persistent homology transform.